Role of women in the Nicaraguan Revolution: Female counter revolutionaries

 Similar to the organizations made by Sandinista women, the female members of the Contras created organizations to aid women who had lost husbands and children in the conflict.
-The Committee of Mothers of the Resistance (Comité de Madres de la Resistencia) was formed in an effort to obtain war pensions from the government.
+The Committee of Mothers of the Resistance (Comité de Madres de la Resistencia) was formed to obtain war pensions from the government.
 The women of the Sandinista and Contra movement worked together.
 In 1993, groups of Sandinista and Contra women merged to form an organization with the goal to attempt reconciliation; the organization was called the Association of Mothers and Victims of War.
 This organization managed to obtain pensions for a small number of women.
 It also funded and completed joint development projects.

 These development projects included a self-help housing project, food aid packages, and a construction cooperative.
 The housing project, El Progreso, built 26 houses for Mothers of the Resistance and 26 houses for Sandinista women.
 In the construction cooperative, women learned how to make bricks and build latrines.
 The organization also received funding from a German agency.
 This allowed them to buy a house where they could hold meetings, workshops, and courses for women.
 The excess money was used to fund other initiatives such as: a credit fund, art classes for children, and training courses for women with disabilities in beauty therapy, floristry, baking, and dressmaking.